- Born: 1952-09-14

 only need an editor and anything else will seem pointless (look how

-many people use MS-Word with either "spell checking" or "grammar
+many people use MS-Word with "spell checking" and-or "grammar

-checking" or both disabled?).
+checking" disabled).
 But there comes a point when your

 web-application will become too large to properly maintain (or you